APEBOLT123/Silver-Track-Auto-Clicker/README.md

  Python, ( Download it here, https://www.python.org/downloads/ if not installed!)

- Once python is installed, install the following dependencies,
+ Once python is installed,

- pynput (For controlling the mouse and keyboard)

- pyfiglet (for generating the ASCII Banner)

- Run this command in, terminal/command prompt to get it all installed!

- pip install pynput pyfiglet
+ Run, install_dependencies.bat

  And your done!

  # How it works

  1. Download the Latest Release